 COI (real, potential or perceived) arise when an individual in a position of trust has competing professional or personal interests.
-Such competing interests may influence his or her professional judgment, objectivity and independence and can potentially influence the outcome of a decision, for personal benefit.
+Such competing interests may influence their professional judgment, objectivity and independence and can potentially influence the outcome of a decision, for personal benefit.
 A COI may exist even if no unethical or improper act results from the conflict.